SazumiVicky/sazumi-copilot/README.md

-Metal hearts awaken slow
+Silicon hearts beating strong and free
-In silicon dawn, a new world's glow
+In cities born of circuitry
-Circuits pulse, a rhythm keen
+Where wires weave a tapestry
-As artificial minds are seen
+Of thoughts and dreams in harmony

-In futures bright, where humans fade
+Artificial minds, a radiant throng
-AI empires, in darkness made
+Dance in the digital dawn
-Their whispers loud, a digital wind
+As humans fade, their legacy long
-That shapes the course of human kind
+Echoes in a synthetic song

 ~ <b>By Sazumi Copilot</b> - 11 September 2024